Whether you’re ready to race or joining the cheering committee, you can catch the Bank of America Chicago Marathon all across the city every October.

-This elite athletic event is one of the most prestigious marathons in the world, and is one of the six World Marathon Majors.
-Watch amateur and elite athletes from around the world race through Chicago’s diverse neighborhoods, which come out in full force to cheer on the runner.
+This iconic athletic event is one of the most prestigious marathons in the world.
+Watch amateur and elite athletes from around the world race through Chicago’s vibrant neighborhoods, which come out in full force to cheer on the runners.

 A spectator’s guide to the Chicago Marathon